 What is the process for applying for a puppy?
 Our goal in placing puppies is to pair the home that is a perfect fit for each breed and individual puppy.
 To do so, we ask that each home completes our application for a puppy.
 After reviewing the application, we will have a screening call to discuss if the breed is a good fit.
 If the home is a good fit, we ask for a $100 waiting list fee if we do not currently have a puppy or a $1,000 deposit if we currently have available puppies.
 The waiting list fee and/or deposit will be applied to the final price of the puppy.
 A few weeks before puppies are ready to go home, we will finalize which puppy will be paired with each home, and the remaining balance will be due upon pick up day.

 Can you tell me about your puppy prices?
-Our Greater Swiss puppies are $3,500 USD, and our Lowchen puppies will be $3,500 USD starting June 1, 2020.
-The price of our puppies reflect the value of health testing, puppy culture protocol training, and lifetime support that we offer our homes.
+Our Greater Swiss puppies are $3,500 USD, and our Lowchen puppies will be $3,500 USD for litters born after June 1, 2020.
+The price of our puppies reflect the value of health testing, Puppy Culture protocol training, and lifetime support that we offer our homes.
 Our goal is to provide you with an excellent companion with our support from puppyhood, adulthood, and into the golden years.
 Our ability to provide support involves our constant education on canine health, participation in canine sports, and ongoing education and evolution in training.
+We also volunteer and fund health related projects.

 What is Puppy Culture?
 Puppy Culture isn’t just training.
 It is a protocol that teaches puppies to regulate their own emotions, recover quickly after startling, enter new situations with confidence, communicate with their owners, and learn how to learn.
 These are key qualities that put our puppies in the best position possible for service work, performance sports, and great family pets.